niko047/DirectoryMapping/README.md

 ## Contributing

-This is a simple project for learning purposes, contributing should not be necessary, if interested in something more elaborate I highly suggest "walkdir".
+This is a simple project for learning purposes, contributing should not be necessary, if interested in something more elaborate I highly suggest [walkdir](https://docs.rs/walkdir/latest/walkdir/).